-Developing Topics submissions are designed to bring the latest research findings in the field — which were not
+Developing Topics abstract and session submissions are designed to bring the latest research findings in the field — which were not available by the general abstract submission deadline — to AAIC attendees.

 Quality of scientific research.